-It is about “unleashing the potential of regulatory digital rule sets and making applicable to the day-to-day work”, says Apiax Regulatory Engineer Andreas Strässle.
+It is about “unleashing the potential of regulatory digital rule sets and making them applicable to day-to-day work”, says Apiax Regulatory Engineer Andreas Strässle.
 Read the full interview.

 3. RegTech helps strategise the regulatory impact of business decisions

-While ROI is an established benchmark for business performance, RegTech is fast becoming essential for measuring the regulatory impact and viability of business decisions and commercial initiatives.
+While ROI is an established benchmark for business performance, regulatory technology is fast becoming essential for measuring the regulatory impact and viability of business decisions and commercial initiatives.

 Whether expanding within or beyond established market segments, digital tools provide clear answers to regulatory inquiries, essential to help define direction of travel and appropriate business actions.

 4. RegTech solutions to reinforce banking compliance in Singapore

 The evolution of Singapore as a leading financial centre and regional hub makes it particularly in need of regulatory technology solutions.
 But, what is RegTech in banking?
 RegTech tools help banking businesses comply with relevant regulations such as KYC, AML/CTF, and PSD2/GDPR/PDPA in a more intuitive, accurate and efficient manner.

 Through API technology, organisations can “plug in” the compliance function into the existing business infrastructure as a compliance layer.

 Therefore, more RegTech for banks.
 We can expect more banks in Singapore to integrate RegTech solutions into their programmes in an effort to master local and international regulatory frameworks.